outbrain/fwumious_wabbit/SPEED.md

 "cache".
 FW packs that cache format even more tightly than VW.

 Generally FW supports a subset of VW's input format with more rigidness around namespace names.
-Namespaces can only be single letters and all of them used in an input file have to be listed ahead of time in a separate file (called vw_namespaces_map.csv).
+Namespaces can only be single letters and those that are used in an input file have to be listed ahead of time in a separate file (called vw_namespaces_map.csv).

 # Carefully chosen external libraries